-I am CTO and Co-Founder of Chef Solve with Andrew Cox, CEO.
+I co-founded and acted as CTO for Chef Solve with Andrew Cox, CEO.

 I worked with Fire.com as a DevOps Engineer.
 In this role, my responsibilities were broad, primarily around cloud architecture and automation, application support and reliability, and some technology advocacy.